Mcmicc3/linked-blog-starter-md/Certifications/Security+/Terms to review.md

 ~ MSA (*Master Service Agreement*)
 		- The Master Service Agreement is a comprehensive document that establishes the overall framework for a long-term business relationship between a company and a vendor
 		- It outlines the general terms and conditions, but it does not specifically detail the service levels and performance metrics.
+~ SLA (*Service Level Agreement*)
+		- A Service-level agreement (SLA) is a specific type of agreement that defines the level of service expected from the vendor, including performance metrics, response times, and other service-related terms.
 ~ SOW (*State of Work*) or WO (*Work Order*)
 		- The Work Order (WO) or Statement of Work (SOW) is a document that provides detailed instructions and requirements for specific tasks or projects to be carried out by the vendor.
 It may include information on deliverables, timelines, and costs, but it **does not** focus on service levels and performance metrics.
 ~ DPO